Brexit is lose-lose for all, but especially for Britain - EU's Moscovici

-MADRID Britain's decision to quit the European Union is a lose-lose situation for all of Europe, but especially for Britain, the EU's Economic and Financial Affairs Commissioner Pierre Moscovici said on Thursday.
+MADRID (Reuters) - Britain's decision to quit the European Union is a lose-lose situation for all of Europe, but especially for Britain, the EU's Economic and Financial Affairs Commissioner Pierre Moscovici said on Thursday.

 "In an ideal world, there would be a British government that decides its place is in the EU ...
 Brexit is lose-lose situation for Britain and Europe, but even more so for the UK," Moscovici said, speaking at a conference in Madrid.